 Erythema toxicum neonatorum (ETN) is a harmless and common rash that affects newborns.
-It presents as a collection of small, yellowish bumps surrounded by inflamed skin.
+It appears as a collection of small, yellowish bumps surrounded by inflamed skin.
+It can look similar to acne.

 ETN does not cause any harm.
 It also does not require treatment, as it will resolve by itself.